 Even when a plan covers some transgender care, it is nonetheless discrimination where the plan or claims administrator categorically excludes specific services such as facial gender reassignment surgery or surgery for people who are under the age of eighteen.
-When an administrator designates a procedure as not medically necessary for all individuals with gender dysphoria and foregoes consideration of medical necessity on an individualized basis, an administrator similarly discriminates on the basis of sex and disability.10
+Similarly, when an administrator designates a procedure as not medically necessary for all individuals with gender dysphoria and forgoes consideration of medical necessity on an individualized basis, that administrator discriminates on the basis of sex and disability.